EngineerELdorado/bnp/README.md

 * This is a simple code base.
 The only thing needed is to have Java installed and maven.
 (I use java 17 here)
 * in case you don't have maven you can still use the mvn wrapper of the project. eg: ./mvnw clean install
-* To test the solution's implementation(algorithm), use the test class DiscounteServiceTest.
+* To test the solution's end to end implementation(algorithm), use the test class DiscountIntegrationServiceTest.
-It has more than 10 test cases testing all possible scenarios.
+* there are two test classes unit tests  and one integration tests There are more than 20 test cases testing all possible scenarios.
 Even those not mentioned in the assignment

 # Problem detected: